- Get Involved

 Dayna Glasson Hardin is the director of Lake of the Woods Family of Camps and a past member for the ACA Illinois Section Board and past national vice president.
 Dayna has a bachelor's degree in political science from the University of Iowa and a graduate degree from Loyola University in Chicago.
 She was the Vice President of Programming and Production for Educational Management Group, creating content for 12 educational satellite channels.
 When offered the opportunity in 1997 to purchase Lake of the Woods and Greenwoods Camps, she jumped at the chance.
 Dayna is well-known in ACA, chairing the 2009, 2010 and 2011 national conferences.
 She is president of the Mid-West Association of Independent Camps, co-founder of SCOPE Midwest, and worked closely with the "Because of Camp" video and promotion in 2010.
 Dayna has two sons and lives in Chicago.

-Tony Oyenarte has been the Director of Camp Crystal Lake in Florida for the past 16 summers.
-Camp Crystal Lake is an Outdoor Leaning Center and Residential Summer Camp that sees 6,800 campers annually.
-Tony began his career in education as a high school Science and Math teacher.
+Tony Oyenarte began his career in education as a high school Science and Math teacher.
 He has been very involved with the ACA as President of the Southeast Section, a member of the ACA's transition committee, and speaking on the importance of camp and school partnerships.
-Tony and his wife Stacie have two boys and will be the new Directors of Camp Lochearn located in Vermont.
-Tony is serving his first term on the ACA National Board.
+Tony and his wife Stacie have two boys and are directors of Camp Lochearn located in Vermont.
+Tony is serving his second term on the ACA National Board.

 Kurt Podeszwa is the director of Camp For All, a Texas residential camp serving children and adults with special needs and chronic illnesses.
 Kurt has been active in three different sections during his career in camping and served on the section boards in both Illinois and Texoma.
 A frequent speaker on a variety of camp topics, Kurt is also a standards visitor and visitor instructor.
 His presentations have included working with multiple generations, adapting ropes courses for special needs campers, and developing leadership skills in supervisors.
 Kurt is a graduate of Western Illinois University and proudly served in the United States Marine Corps.
 He and his wife Katie have three children.
 Kurt has worked with the National Council of Leaders since its beginning and is serving his second term on the board.